MachineLemonade/docs/v0.10/ee-installation-gke.md

 ## 3. Configure GCP for Astronomer Deployment

-*NOTE - You can view Google Cloud Platform's Web Console at https://console.cloud.google.com/*
+> Note: You can view Google Cloud Platform's Web Console at https://console.cloud.google.com/

 ### Create a GCP Project

 Login to your Google account with the `gcloud` CLI: